lebaz20/credit-approval-ml/README.md

   * Does not factor the covariance between features (for continuous ones).

 #### 3. Fill based on predictive models between mostly correlated columns.
+Using linear regression for continuous data and association rules by Apriori for categorical data.

 * Pros:
   * Gives a better result than earlier methods.